VIC.GOV.AU | Policy and Advisory Library

 • type of learning that will occur outside school.

 All these factors need to be considered in choosing appropriate follow up or intervention strategies.
-When following up absences, schools should:
+When following up absences, schools can:

 • further investigate the reasons for the student's absence (the actual reason may differ to the explanation initially provided)